rubrikinc/mosaic-ansible-installer/docs/quick-start.md

    * All MongoDB nodes should be part of the `mongodb` group
    * List each host with the format `<hostname> ansible_host=<ip_address>`

-10. Run the playbook to install Datos IO based on your configuration:
+10. Run the ansible-playbook command to install Datos IO based on your configuration:
     * With out ssh keys installed for root on each node:

     ```bash